lleehh/cimdig/README.md

 #### Technical info and visual look

 We will use React Flow to visualize the CIM model.
 React flow includes different visual looks that we can use [here](https://reactflow.dev/examples/layout/elkjs)
-One look could be to use the database schema look here: <br>
+One look could be to use the database schema visualization here: <br>
 <img src="./docs/database-schema-look.png" alt="Database schema" width="500"/>

 ## Getting Started